State-Continuity Approximation of Markov Decision Processes via Finite Element Methods for Autonomous System Planning: INTRODUCTION

 \section{INTRODUCTION}

-Many autonomous vehicles that operate in flow fields, e.g. aerial and marine vehicles, can be easily disturbed by environmental disturbances.
-For example, autonomous marine vehicles might experience ocean currents as in Fig. \ref{fig:dynamic_ocean}.
-The uncertain motion behavior in an externally disturbed environment can be modeled using the {decision-theoretic planning} framework where the substrate is the Markov Decision Process (MDP)~\cite{sutton2018reinforcement}.
-However, the uncertainties in many scenarios are mixed due to environmental and system dynamics.
-To obtain a highly accurate solution, it is desirable to increase the number of states and to impose complex probability structures for modeling the MDP.
-Despite many successful achievements~\cite{van2012motion, luo2016importance, he2010puma}, existing work typically do not synthetically integrate environmental uncertainty into a computationally efficient planning model that possesses structural insights.
+Many autonomous vehicles that operate in flow fields, e.g. aerial and marine vehicles, can be easily \Wording{influenced} by environmental disturbances.
+For example, autonomous marine vehicles might experience ocean currents as in Fig.~\ref{fig:dynamic_ocean}. \Wording{Vehicles' uncertain} behavior in an externally disturbed environment can be modeled using a {decision-theoretic planning} framework where the substrate is the Markov Decision Process (MDP)~\cite{sutton2018reinforcement}.
+Since vehicles operate in a continuous domain, to obtain a highly accurate solution, it is desirable to solve the continuous-state-space MDP directly.
+However, this is generally difficult because the exact algorithmic solutions are known to be computationally challenging~\cite{bellman2015adaptive}. \Wording{Besides, finding the solutions to MDPs typically requires knowing an accurate transition model,} which is usually an unrealistic assumption.
+Existing works that apply the MDP \Wording{for} navigating aerial vehicles~\cite{al2013wind} or autonomous underwater vehicles (AUVs)~\cite{pereira2013risk, feyzabadi2014risk} typically use a simplified version of the continuous state space MDP.
+They represent the original MDP using a grid-map based representation and assume the vehicle can only transit to adjacent \Wording{grid cells}.
+This coarse simplification \Wording{poorly} characterize the original problem, and thus may lead to inconsistent solutions.

-In this work, we treat the state space of MDP as a continuous form, but tackle it from a very different perspective from the majority of continuous MDP frameworks.
-The essence of this work lies in that, the state space is mapped from a discrete version to a continuous format, where the ``mapping" mechanism is achieved via modeling the discrete-state value function through a partial differential equation (PDE) which is then solved by a finite element method.
+In this work, we propose a novel method that obtains a high-quality solution in continuous state space MDPs without requiring the exact form of the transition function.
+Compared to the majority of continuous MDP frameworks, we tackle the difficulties in large scale MDP problems from a different perspective: the integration of two layers of approximations.
+The value function is approximated by a \Wording{linear combination of basis functions} and the Bellman equation is approximated by a diffusion type partial differential equation (PDE)\RE{, which allows us to express the Bellman equation using minimum characteristics of transition probabilities.} This combination naturally leads to the applications of the Finite Element \Wording{Method} (FEM) for the solution.